Halil Dervişoğlu

 Dervişoğlu began his career in his native Netherlands with Sparta Rotterdam and transferred to Brentford in 2020.
+A fringe player during 3 1/2 years in England, he transferred to Turkish club Galatasaray in 2023, for whom he had played twice previously on loan away from Brentford.

 Club career

 Sparta Rotterdam

 Dervişoğlu joined the Sparta Rotterdam academy at the age of 10 and broke into the club's reserve team early in the 2017–18 Tweede Divisie season.
 21 goals in 26 appearances saw him sign a contract extension in May 2018 and he made his maiden first team appearances during the club's unsuccessful Eredivisie relegation playoff campaign.
 Dervişoğlu was a regular in the first team squad during the 2018–19 Eerste Divisie season and he helped the club to promotion back to the Eredivisie through the end-of-season playoffs.

 In August 2019, Dervişoğlu signed a pre-contract to depart Het Kasteel on 1 January 2020.
 He made 19 appearances and scored five goals during the first half of the 2019–20 season and departed the club having made 58 appearances and scored 16 goals while a member of the first team squad.